What are the requirements to be an ambulance driver in the UK?

 If you do not want to go to university you could apply to become an emergency care assistant.
 You will need at least 3-4 GCSE’s including English, maths and a science subject.

 You may also consider becoming an ambulance care driver.
 This role involves driving patients in the community to the hospital for appointments.
+Apply to become an ambulance care driver now!

 How much can I earn as an ambulance driver?